novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-58.md

 'Hopefully not.'

-Strangely, this was the end of his curiosity.

-Although he couldn't explain the reason exactly, he hoped the two wouldn't end up together.
+Strangely, although he couldn't explain the reason exactly, he hoped the two wouldn't end up together.

 But relationships between men and women are unpredictable.